 The result then follows from Lemma \ref{rootspglobal}, parts (1) and (2) above. \end{enumerate} \end{proof}

 \begin{definition} Define $C\subset M^-\times \CO$ to be graph of the symplectic quotient $\sq:\C\ra \CO$, i.e.

 \end{definition}

-\begin{remark} \begin{enumerate} \item[] \item If $G/K=(H\times H)/H \simeq H$ is a compact Lie group, the corresponding Largrangian correspondence $C$ is equal to the famous moment correspondence \cite{W} associated to the \Ham $H$-manifold $H/T$ where $T$ is a maximal torus in $H$. \item The symplectic quotient $\sq$ is in fact induced by a \Ham torus action on $\UU$ which is characterized by the property that it restricts to the parallel transport map (with respect to the flat matric) over $\UU\cap T^*T$ for every maximal torus $T$ in $G/K$.
-This action is used to construct the wonderful compactification \cite{wonderful} of $G/K$\footnote{Under the mild assumption that $G/K$ is of adjoint type.} via non-abelian symplectic cuttings \cite{NASC}, where $\CO$ corresponds to the intersection of all boundary divisors. \item The Lagrangian correspondence $C$ is a special case of a more general construction given in \cite{GS}: let $\G$ be a connected Lagrangian of a symplectic manifold $N$, and $B$ a smooth manifold.
+\begin{remark} \begin{enumerate} \item[] \item If $G/K=(H\times H)/H \simeq H$ is a compact Lie group, the corresponding Lagrangian correspondence $C$ is equal to the famous moment correspondence \cite{W} associated to the \Ham $H$-manifold $H/T$ where $T$ is a maximal torus in $H$. \item The symplectic quotient $\sq$ is in fact induced by a \Ham torus action on $\UU$ which is characterized by the property that it restricts to the parallel transport map (with respect to the flat metric) over $\UU\cap T^*T$ for every maximal torus $T$ in $G/K$.
+This action is used to construct the wonderful compactification \cite{wonderful} of $T^*(G/K)$\footnote{Under the mild assumption that $G/K$ is of adjoint type.} via non-abelian symplectic cuttings \cite{NASC}, where $\CO$ corresponds to the intersection of all boundary divisors. \item The Lagrangian correspondence $C$ is a special case of a more general construction given in \cite{GS}: let $\G$ be a connected Lagrangian of a symplectic manifold $N$, and $B$ a smooth manifold.
 Suppose there is a smooth map $f:B\ra Ham(N)\cdot \G$ from $B$ to the orbit through $\G$ under the action by the group of \Ham diffeomorphisms of $N$.
-Then, provided a characteristic class $\in H^2(B;\RR)$ vanishes, there exists a Largrangian correspondence $C_f:T^*B\ra N$ whose geometric composition with every cotangent fiber $T^*_bB$ is embedded and equal to $f(b)\cdot\G$. \end{enumerate} \end{remark}
+Then, provided an obstruction class in $ H^2(B;\RR)$ vanishes, there exists a Lagrangian correspondence $C_f:T^*B\ra N$ whose geometric composition with every cotangent fiber $T^*_bB$ is embedded and equal to $f(b)\cdot\G$. \end{enumerate} \end{remark}